 The 23 modifier can be reported for unusual anesthesia.
-The description, billing guidelines and reimbursement for this modifier can be found below.
+The description, billing guidelines, and reimbursement for this modifier are below.

-This is considered as an informational modifier (like the HCPCS modifiers RT & LT).
+This is an informational modifier (like the HCPCS modifier RT & modifier LT).

 Modifier 23 should only be submitted with anesthesia CPT codes 00100 through CPT 01999.
-Anesthesiologists, Certified Registered Nurse Anesthetists (CRNAs) or anesthesiologist assistants (AAs) should submit the 23 modifier to indicate that a procedure that is normally performed under local anesthesia or with a regional block required general anesthesia.
+Anesthesiologists, Certified Registered Nurse Anesthetists (CRNAs), or anesthesiologist assistants (AAs) should submit the 23 modifier to indicate that a procedure generally performed under local anesthesia or with a regional block requires general anesthesia.

 Report modifier 23 in the second modifier position.
 The modifier indicating the service was personally performed, medically directed, or medically supervised should be reported in the first modifier position.